rbultman/vimrc-settings/README.md

 	git submodule add git://github.com/person/repo bundle/repo'
 	git submodule init && git submodule update

+##Commit changes to local git repository
+	git commit . -m "Some commit message." or
+	git commit someFileName -m "Some commit message."

 ##Push changes to my github repository
 	git push -u origin master
 You will be prompted for the user name and password, so have those handy.